Math Initial Placement

 -

-First student (green line): This student performed very well during the first 60 exercises where two decisions were made to move the student up by .50 grade level.
+First student (blue line): This student performed very well during the first 60 exercises where two decisions were made to move the student up by 0.50 grade level.
 At level 5.0, the student performed at an average rate for the next 60 exercises during which two judgments kept the student working at the same level.
 With no movement forward or backward for two consecutive sets of 30 exercises, IP has compiled enough data to surmise that the student should be working at the current level.
-Thus, the student whose progress is designated by the green line has completed IP at level 5.00 and will begin coursework at this level.
+Thus, the student whose progress is designated by the green line has completed IP at level 4.50 and will begin coursework at this level.

 -